There are following five uses of multiset constructor :

 Size of multiset container fruit is: 5

-The above example creates a multiset fruit with string as key and initializes it with initializer_list.
+The previous instance generates a multiset of fruits with a string as the key and initializes it using an initializer list.